Esraa-AhmedIbrahim/Graduation-Project-Aquaguard/README.md

 Backend built with FastAPI, optimized for GPU acceleration Mobile alerts delivered via a Flutter-based app to notify lifeguards instantly

-#How AquaGuard Works:
+#How AquaGuard Works
-1)Data Source – Drone Footage
+1) Data Source – Drone Footage
 A drone captures aerial footage of the beach, which is used as input.
-2)Preprocessing
+2) Preprocessing
 The video is split into frames and prepared for analysis by AI models.
 AI Models – Logic Layer
-3)Frame-Based Detection:
+3) Frame-Based Detection:
 Rip Current Detection: ResNet processes frames to detect dangerous currents.
 Shark & Human Detection: YOLO detects humans and sharks in the same frame.
-4)Sequence-Based Detection:
+4) Sequence-Based Detection:
 If a human is detected, their movement is tracked using DeepSORT.
 A Transformer model analyzes the sequence of frames to detect drowning behavior.

-5)Alert Generation & Severity Handling
+5) Alert Generation & Severity Handling
 If a threat is detected, the system generates an alert.
-6)Severity Level:
+6) Severity Level:
 High severity: When a human is detected near a shark or inside a rip current.
 Low severity: When the threat is present without a human nearby .

-6)User Notification & Data Storage
+7)User Notification & Data Storage
 Alerts with severity levels are sent to registered users via the Flutter mobile app, while user and alert data are stored and managed using Firebase services